Skip to Content

 When visiting the Roman Colosseum with kids, watch them closely.
 The walkways in the Colosseum are quite narrow and are often filled with tour groups who are not paying much attention to where they are going.

-Everything inside the Roman Colosseum must look so much fun for kids to climb, but not surprisingly there are lots of “Do Not Climb” signs throughout.
+Everything inside the Roman Colosseum must look so much fun for kids to climb, but watch for the “Do Not Climb” signs – they are everywhere.

-We have a lot of fun exploring the Roman Colosseum with our kids – they climbed everything they were allowed to (which wasn’t much).
+We had a lot of fun exploring the Roman Colosseum with our kids – they climbed everything they were allowed to (which wasn’t much).

 Our visit to the Rome Colosseum with our kids was a big success.
 The beauty and importance of the Colosseum was lost on our kids, but it’s fair to say they were really impressed and had a fun visit here.